Alamin0x01/AlaminMathAI/README.md

    - Add your Google Generative AI API key where `genai.configure(api_key="YOUR_API_KEY")` appears in the code.

 5. **Place the Hand Detection Image**:
-   - Ensure `Zed Math AI.png` is in the project directory, or replace with a suitable image path.
+   - Ensure `Alamin Math AI.png` is in the project directory, or replace with a suitable image path.

 ## Libraries Required